hmc-sysadmin/labs/scripting.md

 eventually contain the letters that the player has guessed.
 An array, which is similar to a list, is represented by parentheses: `()`.
 A note about setting variables is that bash cares about whitespace.
-There shouldn’t be any space between the variable and its value, like this:
+There shouldn't be any space between the variable and its value, like this:
 `variable=value`.

 Remember that to refer to variables in bash, the syntax is `$variable`.